September Push-Up Challenge

 Saturday with the Family

 Wow, Saturday was a great day.
 It started off with a pretty amazing 3-mile run.
 It felt SO good to be running again.
 When I got home I made myself another green smoothie.
 This one was similar to yesterday’s but I also added in frozen peaches, a tiny splash of vanilla, and omitted the lime juice and splash of V8 fusion.
-I was happy to get some greens in first off in the morning. :smile:
+I was happy to get some greens in first off in the morning. 🙂

 In the morning we hung out with my brother and Nicole before we headed out to meet Dana’s parents for a belated Father’s Day celebration.
 We decided to go to lunch at Captain Jack’s in Prior Lake.
 We’ve all been wanting to check this place out for a while and thought this would be the perfect opportunity.
 It is a casual restaurant with indoor seating, outdoor patio seating right on the lake and fun swings at the bar.